-Possible causes Corrective action The disinfection function was Program the start-up of the disinfection interrupted by domestic hot water function when the coming 4 hours NO tapping domestic hot water tapping is expected.

-Possible causes Corrective action Large domestic hot water tapping happened recently before the programmed start-up of the disinfection function If in [4.7] Domestic hot water > Heat up mode the mode Reheat or Schedule and reheat is selected, it is recommended to program the start-up of the disinfection function at least 4 hours later than the last expected large hot water tapping.
+Possible causes Corrective action The disinfection function was interrupted by domestic hot water tapping Program the start-up of the disinfection function when the coming 4 hours NO domestic hot water tapping is expected.
+Large domestic hot water tapping happened recently before the programmed start-up of the disinfection function If in [4.7] Domestic hot water > Heat up mode the mode Reheat or Reheat with schedule is selected, it is recommended to program the start-up of the disinfection function at least 4 hours later than the last expected large hot water tapping.
 This start-up can be set by installer settings (disinfection function).
-If in [4.7] Domestic hot water > Heat up mode the mode Scheduled is selected, it is recommended to program a scheduled action 3 hours before the scheduled start-up of the disinfection function to preheat the tank.